-Golden cows statues erected outside an office block
+Golden cows statues erected outside an office block in Beijing in preparation for the Chinese Spring Festival 2009Source: DailyMail |

 Last week my attention was dragged about story of great-great-great-grandfather of famous first China Emperor Shi Huangdi - king Huiwen of Qin.
 His attention was dragged by reach, fertile land of silk and money